rordenlab/MRIcroGL/README.md

 ## Installation

-Go to the [release](https://github.com/neurolabusc/MRIcroGL/releases) page and download the latest release for your operating system (MacOS, Linux, Windows).
+Get the latest release from [Github](https://github.com/neurolabusc/MRIcroGL/releases) or [NITRC](https://www.nitrc.org/projects/mricrogl).
+Download the latest release for your operating system (MacOS, Linux, Windows).
 Extract the archive and run the executable.
+Visit the [wiki](https://www.nitrc.org/plugins/mwiki/index.php/mricrogl:MainPage) for a full manual that includes troubleshooting.

 ## Compiling